srp33/BCSP/README.md

-BCSP
+Prerequisites
 ====
-Prerequisites: python, scipy/numpy, R, gdata (R package), e1071 (R package)
+  python (we used v2.6.6)
+  scipy/numpy
+  R
+    gdata package
+    e1071 package
+  FastQC
+  samtools-0.1.18
+  bamtools
+  bwa-0.6.1
+  GenomeAnalysisTK-1.5-3-gbb2c10b
+  GenomeAnalysisTK-2.3-4-g57ea19f
+  picard-tools-1.64
+  snpEff_3_1
+  dbNSFP2

+Notes
+====

-Download CEL files from GEO...and place them in the "raw" directory.
-Need to go into utah, ontario1, ontario2 subdirectories?
+Raw microarray files can be downloaded from GEO (GSE47682).
+Place them in the "raw" directory.
+They should be separated into subdirectories called utah, ontario1, and ontario2.

-May get slightly different results depending on version of scipy/numpy.
+For the gene expression analyses, you may get slightly different results depending on version of scipy/numpy you use.
+However, the overall prediction accuracy should be similar.

-Contact authors to get epidemiological data file if you want to renormalize from scratch.
+We identified genes whose expresson was correlated with demographic / clinical variables and excluded those (described in manuscript).
+The data file containing these variables is not here.
+Please contact the authors for a copy of that file.

+Please contact stephen.piccolo [at] hsc [dot] utah [dot] edu if you run into any problems.